 Drop your email and I’ll send you Section 2: Your Biggest Superpower Is Time — the chapter on why starting at 12 is genuinely game-changing, with the real numbers to prove it.

-14 sections · 88 pages · a 30-day paper-trading challenge · every tricky word explained.
+— Hilary, maths teacher and mum of three14 sections · 88 pages · a 30-day paper-trading challenge · every tricky word explained.
 Delivered as an instant PDF download.

 Secure checkout via Payhip